Skip to main content

 Abstract

 Long chain-of-thought reasoning and agentic tool-calling produce traces spanning tens of thousands of tokens, yet Transformer KV caches grow linearly with sequence length, creating a memory bottleneck on commodity hardware.
-State-space models offer constant-memory recurrence but suffer a \emph{memory cliff}: retrieval accuracy collapses once the gap between a stored fact and its query exceeds the effective horizon of the recurrent state.
-We introduce \textbf{Spectral Koopman Attention (SKA)}, a module that augments SSM layers with a closed-form dynamical operator whose sufficient statistics are accumulated in constant memory with no KV cache, nor attention layers.
-SKA fits a spectral linear system to the key, value history via kernel ridge regression and retrieves through a learned power-iterated filter, all from $O(r^{2})$ streaming state where $r$ is a small projection rank.
-On a Tool Trace benchmark requiring retrieval of high-entropy identifiers after distractor gaps of up to $8{,}192$ tokens, a bare Mamba-3 SSM fail to exceed chance accuracy (${\sim}2\text{--}8\%$), while SKA-augmented models reach near perfect retrieval accuracy.
-Ablations confirm that the spectral operator, not the masking strategy, drives the retrieval gain.
+State-space models offer constant-memory recurrence but suffer a memory cliff: retrieval accuracy collapses once the gap between a stored fact and its query exceeds the effective horizon of the recurrent state.
+We introduce Echo, a KV-cache-free associative recall architecture built around Spectral Koopman Attention (SKA); a drop-in replacement for attention layers that augments SSM blocks with a closed-form dynamical operator whose sufficient statistics are accumulated in constant memory with no KV cache.
+Echo fits a spectral linear system to the key and value history via kernel ridge regression and retrieves through a learned power-iterated filter, all from O(r^2) streaming state where r is a small projection rank.
+On the Multi-Query Associative Recall benchmark, a pure Mamba-2 SSM fails to exceed chance accuracy (∼3%) across all gap lengths and KV-pair counts, while at the 50M parameter scale SKA-augmented models achieve 100% retrieval accuracy on every configuration tested, including distractor gaps of 4,096 tokens with 32 KV pairs.
+Across five additional transfer benchmarks including needle-in-a-haystack, tool-trace, and multi-hop retrieval, SKA consistently outperforms both pure SSM and SSM+Attention hybrids while maintaining constant inference memory.
+Ablations confirm that the spectral operator, not the prefix masking strategy, drives the retrieval gain.

 ACM CAIS 2026 Sponsors